![]() |

 |

-Not strictly a Walsall F.C. site, it features former Saddlers manager (and now football consultant), Paul Taylor, whose company represents some of the Walsall players. |
+Not strictly a Walsall F.C. site, it features former Saddlers manager and football consultant, Paul Taylor, whose company represents some of the Walsall players. |

 |